 CD Baby http://cdbaby.com/cd/bobbyicon

-Jack is a keen naturalist and zoologist so he is your “go to” man if you need help with identifying any of the wildlife at camp – as well as help finding classes, answering questions about the camp, cats, your instrument or if you need some solid bass for your new songs at the Open Mic – so feel free to ask him anything!
+Jack is a keen naturalist and zoologist so he is your “go to” man if you need help with identifying any of the wildlife at camp – as well as help finding classes, answering questions about the camp, animals, your instrument or if you need some solid bass for your new song at the Open Mic – so feel free to ask him anything!

 Jack is in charge of the F&R merchandise store.
 He is also co teaching “Creative Strategies: The Concept Album” class with Henry Kaiser.
-Jack is the Coordinator of F&R Open Mic, along with Bobby Eichorn and Zak Hobbs.
-Jack will be your MC at Open Mic in the Roadhouse and is also the DJ host of the phenomenal old-school Dance Party on our final night at Frets & Refrains!
+Jack is the Coordinator of F&R Open Mic along with Bobby Eichorn and Zak Hobs.
+He will be your MC at Open Mic in the Roadhouse and also the DJ host of the phenomenal old-school Dance Party on our final night at Frets & Refrains!

-In the evenings Zak helps host the Open Mic and is available if you need guitar accompaniment for your song.
+In the evenings Zak co-hosts the Open Mic and is on constant standby if you need guitar accompaniment for your song.

 Selena Reynolds teaches yoga at Shakti Yoga Studios in Woodstock and Saugerties, Woodstock Yoga Center, and Menla Mountain Retreat Center.
 She is certified at both the 200 and 500 hour levels and maintains a dedicated personal practice as she continues to study all aspects of yoga.
 She finds that the practice of yoga teaches her to stay balanced, open, and joyous as she strives to act with love, joy and, optimism in every situation.
 Her teaching style is exploratory and playful, incorporating both vinyasa flow and held postures with detailed breath and alignment instruction to help students develop stronger connection within themselves through movement and concentration.
 Selena’s Yoga For Musicians classes at Full Moon are accessible for ALL levels, including beginners.
 They will help you to release tension from both body and mind and empower your creative self!

-Annaliese Moyer Tassano is a professional photographer specializing in capturing the performing arts.
-She will again be documenting all of Frets and Refrains in 2017.
-All images will be available for participants to view and/or purchase following the camp – by far some of the best photos at Camp have been taken by Annaliese (as you can see in this website)!
+Professional photographer Annaliese Tassano's specialties include fine art, capturing the performing arts, and the horse.
+She will again be documenting all of Frets and Refrains in 2019.
+All images will be available for participants to view and/or purchase following the camp.
+Some of the best photos at Camp have been taken by Annaliese (as you can see in this website)!

 Richard Thompson fans will have seen her work on the covers of the Live at Celtic Connections DVD, Richard’s 2012 Record Store Day single, on the pages of Dream Attic’s packaging, and on numerous leads for No Depression.
 Her work has also been seen in Rolling Stone and Billboard, and her fine art work has received awards from Photomedia Center, Creative Quarterly, Ex Arte Equinus, Spectrum, and she recently had her first solo show at The Rehoboth Art League.